...

 Like most people, you’re likely to have used paint rollers in the past, with different levels of success.
 With regular kinds of paint, such as interior or exterior house paint, you may have just jumped right in and begun rolling, developing your own application style as you went along.
 Or if you followed the paint manufacturer’s instructions saying to apply their product in a specific pattern, you probably applied a large amount of paint in a “W” pattern before going back and rolling the paint out over the entire surface.
 However acceptable, this approach may be with ordinary paint, it’s not acceptable with premium whiteboard coating, which requires a smooth, even vertical pattern for proper application to produce an attractive, durable, and easily written on finished surface.

-To start off your whiteboard coating installation, it’s best to begin at the bottom of the wall and gently roll vertically or straight up.
+To start off on rolling whiteboard paint, it’s best to begin at the bottom of the wall and gently roll vertically or straight up.
 When you reach the top of the wall, move the roller to the right approximately three-quarters of a roller width and then roll straight down.
 Continue to apply the coating up and down the wall in this manner, from floor to ceiling, moving over about three-fourths of a roller width each time, so that you always overlap your preceding stroke about one-fourth of a roller width.
 Repeat this procedure across the wall until the entire surface is evenly coated.
 When you reach the corner of the room for your last stroke, roll the coating on as close as you can get to the adjacent wall without touching it.

 Complete Coverage